top of page

 Industry Leaders Report 2025 Tackling Civet Coffee Consumption.png

-We call for Amazon, Etsy and eBay to ban the sale of civet coffee on their platforms, to protect consumers, civets and the planet.
+We're calling for Amazon, Etsy and eBay to ban the sale of civet coffee on their platforms, to protect civets and consumers alike.

 Industry Leaders Report 2024 Tackling the Civet Coffee Tourism Industry.png